-5.10 Range quality and cover Linked to SA Standard 3.12.16 & SA NI 3.12.16 Guidance: If geese or ducks are walked out to pasture, narrow paddocks or fields may be a) The outdoor stocking density appropriate. requirements above must be provided within: 100m of the house for layers, turkeys, geese, and guinea fowl 50m of the house for table chickens and ducks?
+Guidance: If geese or ducks are walked out to pasture, narrow paddocks or fields may be appropriate.

 'Natural cover' may include trees, perennial shrubs, bushes, hedgerows, or cover crops, such as artichokes, kale, millet, fodder rape and corn.
 To be included as part of the 5% requirement, natural cover must be accessible to the poultry.
-Long grass does not count towards natural cover provision because it For laying hens, table chickens, turkeys, and guinea fowl: b) The area of natural cover provided must be at least 5% of the minimum range area required in 5.9. c) The range of shelters must provide adequate protection from inclement weather and overhead predators all year round. d) Shelters or natural cover must be distributed at least every 20m across the whole of the range. e) At least one area of natural cover or shelter must be available within 20m does not encourage birds to range and can cause harm if eaten.
+Long grass does not count towards natural cover provision because it does not encourage birds to range and can cause harm if eaten.
 If deciduous trees or other forms of natural cover are used, that only provide shelter for part of the year, supplementary cover or shelter must be provided.
 The supplementary shelter can be artificial, for example arcs, or natural, for example piles of brashings.
 The supplementary cover must make up the 5% natural cover requirement when the natural cover is not providing shelter.
 For trees the 20m can be calculated from the outer most branch of a tree.
-If the total range provided is larger than the minimum required area, the additional space does not need to be included when calculating the 5% natural cover requirement. of the pop-holes.
-Reason: The provision of natural shelter, particularly trees, is an effective method to encourage birds to range and range further, which in turn will lead to animal welfare and environmental benefits.
-Shelter helps protect poultry from adverse weather conditions and predators, as well as providing birds with more choice and variation in their environment.
-Tree cover in particular can also provide other environmental benefits.
-5.11 Resting the range for laying poultry Linked to SA Standards 3.12.17 & SA NI 3.12.17 Guidance : Different requirements apply for some specialist egg ingredients, see endnote i .
-For laying poultry, the pasture must be rested for at least nine months between each flock of laying birds.
-Reason: Laying poultry require a longer resting period because they live for longer and range more widely than table birds, which puts more pressure on the range in terms of vegetation depletion and manure deposition.
-Giving a nine-month fallow period allows vegetation to fully recover between flocks, using up the excess nutrients in the soil and also helps break disease cycles.
+If the total range provided is larger than the minimum required area, the additional space does not need to be included when calculating the 5% natural cover requirement.

+- c) The range of shelters must provide adequate protection from inclement weather and overhead predators all year round. - d) Shelters or natural cover must be distributed at least every 20m across the whole of the range. - e) At least one area of natural cover or shelter must be available within 20m of the pop-holes.